 Regular exercise is needed in addition to proper nutrition if you want to stay healthy.
 Budgies are no different.
 To get enough exercise, they need plenty of room both inside and outside the cage.
 Multiple toys are also required for the birds to stay entertained.

 Swing toys are one of the favorites for budgies.
 A little wooden ladder is great too.
 Some bridges or tree beds are just other examples of what you can get for your birds.
 Some people suggest rotating different bird toys to avoid boredom.
 It is not necessary if there are more than just a few toys.

 Note: While it is a good calcium supplement, cuttlebone acts as a good chew toy at the same time.

 All these items are basics.
 If you are up for getting more toys for the budgies, go for it by all means.
 Make sure they are specialized bird toys with no hazardous materials involved.
 You should also make sure there is still enough room in the cage for the budgies to fly around after installing all the toys.

 Budgie Care Details

-Like all birds, budgies have fast metabolism.
+Like all birds, budgies have a fast metabolism.
 In other words, they must eat frequently.
 You need to make sure there is always food in the food cups.
-By having two food cups, you can achieve this goal more easily.
-You need to clean the water cup every day and refill it with clean fresh water.
+By having two food cups, you can achieve this goal more efficiently.
+You need to clean the water cup every day and refill it with clean, fresh water.